Bail in the United States: Abolition

 As of March 2021, three states have abolished cash bail for the majority of court cases and one state has fully abolished cash bail starting January 2023.
 In 2014, New Jersey enacted reforms that took effect on January 1, 2017.
 All criminal defendants are now assessed with a point-based system to determine whether they should be released from custody, held in jail until trial, or subjected to alternative procedures (including house arrest, electronic monitoring, and, in limited cases, cash bail) to ensure public safety and the defendant's appearance in court.
 Alaska adopted a similar reform in 2016, which took effect in 2018.
 New York adopted a similar reform in early 2020, but this was largely rolled back in April of that year.

 2020 California Proposition 25 vetoed the state legislature's proposed abolition of cash bail in the state.

-In February 2021, Illinois became the first state to fully abolish cash bail (set to go into effect in January 2023).
+In February 2021, Illinois became the first state to fully abolish cash bail.
+The SAFE-T Act was set to go into effect in January 2023, however a temporary stay was put in place on December 31, 2022.
+The law took effect in September 2023 after the Illinois Supreme Court ruled that the law is constitutional.

 In March 2021, the California Supreme Court ruled that people cannot be detained simply because they cannot afford to pay cash bail.